Please Note: We do not provide a free phone for seniors or administer phone programs. You Must Verify Eligibility at the Lifeline website.

 A free phone for seniors seems unlikely.
-In reality, though, many seniors can apply for and receive a free cell phone, along with a free monthly cell phone plan.
+In reality, though, many seniors can apply for and receive a free cell phone or home phone, along with a free monthly phone plan.

 Seniors having a cell phone seems almost a necessity to many.
 Mainly, due to emergencies.
 Given that so many people have limited income (especially since so many older people are on social security), cell phones might be low on the list of things they can buy.
 That’s where the program that provides a free phone for seniors could be a real blessing.

 The federal program called “Lifeline” was created to provide cell phones or free home phone service for anyone for emergencies; this is especially important for seniors.
 The Lifeline program provides a free cell phone and free minutes every month.

 Anyone who is eligible can apply for the program.
 If you already receive assistance from the federal government or if your income is equal to or less than 135% of the federal poverty guidelines, you can qualify for the program.
 This program provides a free phone for seniors or anyone else meeting these requirements.

 The Lifeline program has many different carriers, which will offer different phones and monthly plans for seniors.